 In August 1888, the President-Founder decided to visit Europe, leaving C.W.
 Leadbeater in charge of The Theosophist.
 On the voyage he was told by one of the Masters to leave spiritual and occult matters to H.P.
 Blavatsky, while he should keep control over external and administrative affairs.
 The Esoteric Section of the TS was officially founded.
 H.P.
-Blavatsky was the sole person responsible for it, and this Section had no official or corporate connection with the Society, save in the person of the President-Founder.
+Blavatsky was the sole person responsible for it and this Section had no official or corporate connection with the Society, save in the person of the President-Founder.
 Owing to the growth of the Society it was decided at the Convention to adopt the policy of autonomous Sections.

 From January to May 1889, H.S.
-Olcott was in Japan to urge the twelve Buddhist sects to form a Joint Committee and join with Burma, Siam and Ceylon into a Convention of Southern Buddhists.
+Olcott was in Japan to urge the twelve Buddhist sects to form a Joint Committee and combine with Burma, Siam and Ceylon to form a Convention of Southern Buddhists.
 After reviewing The Secret Doctrine for W.T.
-Stead's Review of Reviews, Annie Besant, well known as a Social Reformer and Freethinker, sought out Madame Blavatsky and joined the Society.
+Stead's Review of Reviews, Annie Besant, well known as a Social Reformer and Freethinker, sought out Madame Blavatsky and consequently joined the Society.
 Very soon she was lecturing and writing on Theosophy, abandoning completely the materialistic philosophy she had held hitherto.
 From 1889 onwards H.P.
 Blavatsky was writing other important books, among them The Key to Theosophy and The Voice of the Silence.

 On 8 May 1891 H.P.
 Blavatsky, the 'Light-Bringer', left her body.
 On news of her passing Col. Olcott, who was in Australia, left at once for England.
 After Madame Blavatsky's affairs were settled he traveled on the Continent and established the European Section, went on to the United States and returned to India via Japan.
 In 1892 he began to write Old Diary Leaves, his record of the history of the Society.
 In 1893 The Theosophical Society held a Congress at the World Parliament of Religions at Chicago.
 At the end of the year Mrs Besant was enthusiastically welcomed in India.
 At Adyar she started the famous Convention Lectures which, with the exception of a few years, were continued until 1930.